 Not having a plan B

-Never go into negotiations with a buyer without a plan B. Without a safety net you’ll be under more pressure and may give concessions you could otherwise have avoided or reduced.
-Consider the possibility that the right offer might not come around so be ready with a backup plan.
+Never go into negotiations with a buyer without a Plan B. Without a safety net, you’ll be under more pressure and may give concessions you could otherwise have avoided or reduced.
+Consider the possibility that the right offer might not come around, so be ready with a backup plan.
 For instance, holding onto the property and remodeling it before putting it back on the market at a later date.
 Your broker will go through everything with you and will feel more confident themselves if they know you have a plan B. It gives them more leverage in negotiations.

 Being insulted by low-ball offers or not responding to them

-By far this is the most repeated lament of seller’s agents.
+By far, this is the most repeated lament of the seller’s agents.
 Sellers who view a low-ball offer as nothing but an insult fail to see that it’s quite possible they can get it up to a more acceptable level.
 You have nothing to lose by coming back with a counter-offer and going through a bit of back and forth until you arrive at a deal that pleases everyone.
-Countering the offer, even with the original asking price shows that you’re serious and have confidence in the property’s value.
+Countering the offer, even with the original asking price, shows that you’re serious and have confidence in the property’s value.

 Making a counteroffer that is too low

 Countering a low-ball offer with your original asking price can be a strategic response if you have a plan B and plenty of offers.
 However, it can backfire if you don’t make a reasonable reduction.
 A reduction of 1% will only insult most buyers and could make them walk away without a further word.
 Reducing the price by 3-5% is seen as a more serious response and a willingness to negotiate.